Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 It can take up to six months for your vision to fully stabilize and for your eyes to completely heal from the procedure.
 During this time, you’ll gradually notice your vision improving.

-There are a few things that affect how long it takes you to recover from LASIK surgery and for your vision to stabilize.
+There are several things that affect how long it takes you to recover from LASIK surgery and for your vision to stabilize.
 For example:

 LASIK is an outpatient surgery.
-You can return home immediately after the procedure, but you’ll need someone to drive you because your vision will be blurred and you will be very light sensitive.
+You can return home immediately after the procedure, but you’ll need someone to drive you.

 Your doctor will recommend varying degrees of rest following your LASIK procedure.
 You should be able to return to work, day driving, and showering within 48 hours of the surgery.